quicktext/qql/book/comparisons.md

 # Differences of Data Transaction Language (DTL)

-The dtl of the SQL includes 'START TRANSACTION', 'SAVEPOINT, COMMIT', 'ROLLBACK' and 'TO SAVEPOINT' statements while the QQL does not support the DML.
+The DTL of the SQL includes 'START TRANSACTION', 'SAVEPOINT, COMMIT', 'ROLLBACK' and 'TO SAVEPOINT' statements while the QQL does not support the DML.

-The QQL need not the DTL because the QQL maintaines the data transaction automatically.
+The QQL need not the DTL because the QQL maintains the data transaction automatically.

 ## Additional keywords of the Quicktext Query Language (QQL)